 One time I remember being told how I was provided an upgraded room, and it was underwhelming, to say the least.
 This was our executive room they made a huge deal out of upgrading us into:

 I know.
 WOW!
 How lucky we were.
 I can’t begin to tell you how excited we were when we opened up the door and thought, “Yeah, this is a Holiday Inn room.”

 So how can you get an upgraded room?

-All kidding aside, the only way to be sure to get an upgraded room is my foolproof method above.
+All kidding aside, the only way to be sure to get an upgraded room is by my foolproof method above.
 If you really need that larger room, you’ll need to book it.
 Hotels are getting smarter all the time and they don’t just hold those nicer rooms for people who ask politely for them.
 If they can sell the room, you better believe that’s what they’ll do.
 However, I’ve found that you may be able to save some money if getting an upgrade is more of a want than a need.

 - Some hotels will send emails out to guests weeks to days before your arrival.
 They may include an offer to “buy” an upgrade if there is one available.
 If you accept this offer, you agree to pay the extra if a room in the higher class is available, but the upgrade is not guaranteed.
 This was how I scored an upgrade at the Park Hyatt in Washington D.C.
 Wouldn’t you want this bathroom for an extra $30 a night?

 - You might also receive a direct email from the hotel offering an upgrade for a set price.
 Accepting this offer is a guarantee of an upgraded room for the agreed price.